Greetings mate, and Welcome aboard!

 The 58X is a fine entry into the series and a headphone that I enjoyed a lot more than I thought I would.

-It may not tonally superior to an original HD600, and it’s certainly not tuned as well as a 560S, but none of that really matters much as it could be more enticing to a newbie audiophile (plus, it sounds great and that’s really all that matters at the end of the day).
+It may not be tonally superior to an original HD600, and it’s certainly not tuned as well as a 560S, but none of that really matters much as it could be more enticing to a newbie audiophile (plus, it sounds great and that’s all that matters at the end of the day).

 In other words,